 - Flour: you can use almond flour instead of tigernut flour if you tolerate nuts.

-- Coconut oil: I have not tested this recipe with butter or dairy free butter, but I think it should work.
+- Coconut oil: I have not tested this recipe with butter or dairy free butter, but it should work.

-- Applesauce: if you don't have any applesauce on hand, (dairy free) yogurt should work in a pinch.
+- Applesauce: if you don't have any applesauce on hand, (dairy free) yogurt will work in a pinch or use extra coconut oil.

 - Egg: I have not tested a vegan version of these blackberry cookies.
-If you try an egg substitute, let me know how it went!
+If you try an egg substitute, let me know how it went in the comments.

 - Sugar: if you don't have coconut sugar, you can use light brown sugar instead.